fangq/mmc/mmc/trunk/README.txt

 and copy the missing header files from GnuWin32\include\glibc to MinGW\include when you compile the code (these files typically include ieee754.h, features.h, endian.h, bits/, gnu/, sys/cdefs.h, sys/ioctl.h and sys/ttydefaults.h).
-For Mac OS X users, you need to install Xcode 3 and use gcc or llvm-gcc [5] from the installation.
+For Mac OS X users, you need to install the mp-gcc4.x series from MacPorts and use the instructions below to compile the MMC source code.

 To compile the program, you should first navigate into the mmc/src folder, and type

   make release

-this will compile a single-threaded optimized binary under mmc/src/bin folder.
-Other make options include
+this will compile a single-threaded, optimized binary under mmc/src/bin folder.
+Other "make" options include

-  make omp  # this compiles an OpenMP multi-threaded binary make prof # this makes a binary to produce profiling info for gprof make sse  # this uses SSE4 optimized subroutines for vector operations make ssemath  # this uses SSE4 for both vector operations and math fun make      # this produces an non-optimized binary with debugging symbols
+  make omp      # this compiles a multi-threaded binary using OpenMP make prof     # this makes a binary to produce profiling info for gprof make ssemath  # this uses SSE4 for both vector operations and math functions make          # this produces an non-optimized binary with debugging symbols

-If you append "-f makefile_sfmt" at the end of any of the above make commands, you will create an executable named mmc_sfmt, which uses a fast MT19937 random-number-generator (RNG) instead of the GLIBC 48bit RNG.
-If your CPU supports SSE4, the fastest binary can be compiled by the following command:
+If you append "-f makefile_sfmt" at the end of any of the above make commands, you will get an executable named "mmc_sfmt", which uses a fast MT19937 random-number-generator (RNG) instead of the default GLIBC 48bit RNG.
+If your CPU supports SSE4, the fastest binary can be obtained by running the following command:

   make ssemath -f makefile_sfmt

-You should be able to compile the code with an Intel C++ compiler, an AMD C compiler or LLVM without any difficulty.
-To use other compilers, you simply append "CC=compiler_exe" to the end of the make command.
-If you see any error message, please follow the instruction to fix your compiler settings or install the missing libraries.
+You should be able to compile the code with an Intel C++ compiler, an AMD C compiler or LLVM compiler without any difficulty.
+To use other compilers, you simply append "CC=compiler_exe" to the above make commands.
+If you see any error messages, please google and fix your compiler settings or install the missing libraries.

-A special note for Mac OS users: you need to install gcc-4.{4,5,6}
+A special note for Mac OS users: you need to install mp-gcc4{4,5,6}
 from MacPorts in order to compile MMC.
 The default gcc (4.2) installed by Xcode 3.x does not support thread-local storage.
-Once download and install MacPorts from www.macports.org, you can install gcc by
+Once downloaded and installed MacPorts from www.macports.org, you can install gcc by

   sudo port install mp-gcc44

 Then add /opt/local/bin to your $PATH variable.
-The compilation command for MMC is
+A example compilation command for MMC looks like

   make ssemath -f makefile_sfmt CC=gcc-mp-4.4

-After compilation, you can add the path to the "mmc" binary (typically mmc/src/bin) to your search path.
-To do so, you should modify your PATH environment variable.
+After compilation, you may add the path to the "mmc" binary (typically, mmc/src/bin) to your search path.
+To do so, you should modify your
+$PATH environment variable.
 Detailed instructions can be found at [5].

 -------------------------------------------------------------------------------

-III.Running Simulations
+III.
+Running Simulations

-Before you create/run your own MMC simulations, we suggest you first understand all the examples under the mmc/example directory, checking out the formats of the input files and the scripts for pre- and post-processings.
+Before you create/run your own MMC simulations, we suggest you first understanding all the examples under the mmc/example directory, checking out the formats of the input files and the scripts for pre- and post-processing.

-Because MMC uses FE mesh in the simulation, you should create a mesh for your problem domain before you running the simulation.
+Because MMC uses FE meshes in the simulation, you should create a mesh for your problem domain before launching any simulation.
-This can be done fairly straightforwardly using a matlab/octave mesh generator, iso2mesh [1], developed by the same author.
-In the mmc/matlab folder, we also provide additional functions to generate regular grid-shaped tetrahedral mesh.
+This can be done fairly straightforwardly using a Matlab/Octave mesh generator, iso2mesh [1], developed by the MMC author.
+In the mmc/matlab folder, we also provide additional functions to generate regular grid-shaped tetrahedral meshes.

-It is required to use the "savemmcmesh" function under the mmc/matlab folder to save the mesh produced by iso2mesh, because it performs additional tests to ensure the consistency of element orientations.
-If you choose not to use savemmcmesh, you MUST call "meshreorient" function in iso2mesh for elem/face to make sure all elements are oriented in the same direction.
+It is required to use the "savemmcmesh" function under the mmc/matlab folder to save the mesh output from iso2mesh, because it performs additional tests to ensure the consistency of element orientations.
+If you choose not to use savemmcmesh, you MUST call the "meshreorient" function in iso2mesh to test the "elem" array and make sure all elements are oriented in the same direction.
 Otherwise, MMC will give incorrect results.

 The full command line options of MMC include the following:
 <pre>